teloxide/teloxide/README.md

 }
 ```

-When a user sends a message to our bot, and such a dialogue does not yet exist, `Dialogue::default()` is invoked, which is `Dialogue::Start`.
-Every time a message is received, an associated dialogue is extracted, and then passed to a corresponding subtransition function:
+When a user sends a message to our bot and such a dialogue does not exist yet, a `Dialogue::default()` is invoked, which is a `Dialogue::Start` in this case.
+Every time a message is received, an associated dialogue is extracted and then passed to a corresponding transition function:

 <details>
   <summary>Dialogue::Start</summary>